lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Jelsafan0** _(30-Sep-18 03:26 PM)_

-> It’s not about the duckett, Jim!
+> It's not about the duckett, Jim!

 **Enchantingtable2013** _(30-Sep-18 03:27 PM)_

-> t!8ball Do I catch up and start talking to hector?
+t!8ball Do I catch up and start talking to hector?

 **Tatsumaki** _(30-Sep-18 03:27 PM)_